Underfunded and underestimated: Grassroots and community groups as the missing link to understanding poverty in the UK

 Governments get replaced, political objectives change, and funding chases the next big issue.
-What remains are the same problems, and in the case of poverty in the UK, a hardship continues to worsen.
+What remains are the same problems, and in the case of poverty in the UK, hardship continues to worsen.
 It’s been 20 years and six prime ministers since poverty last saw a lasting decline.

 While the tides of policy fluctuate, grassroots and community groups within the Voluntary, Community and Social Enterprise (VCSE) sector remain firmly rooted, staying focused on the real issues that affect people and filling in the gaps left by policies shaped by misconceptions about poverty and those who endure it.